Abhighyaa/Abhighyaa/README.md

 ## [CyberCrime Management](https://abhighyaa.github.io/cybercrime-department/)
    This project allows users to register complaints, view them, track the progress and feedback.To register any complaint, User first needs to signup.He can then login using same id password next time.It also allows admin to login, view complaints, add new features.

+## Real Time Monitoring of Websites
+   A monitoring tool that gives accessibility audits on the basis of WCAG by crawling the websites.

 ## Linux Workshop
    Attended a Linux Workshop organised by Centre for Electronic Governance(CEG)